 - I absolutely hate the cold, but we picked Norway as our first destination.

 - I like camping.

-- I hate loud (obnoxious) noises, but I blast music in the car at full volume.
+- I hate loud noises, but I’ve been known to blast music in the car at nearly full volume.

-- My first time out of the country was on a trip to Spain with my high school Spanish class.
+- My first time out of the U.S. was on a trip to Spain with my high school Spanish class.
 I was 17.

 - I get antsy being in one place for too long.

-- My favorite places in the world include Ha Long Bay, Vietnam, Kelso Dunes, California, and St. Louis, Missouri (Go Blues!)
+- My favorite places in the world include Cinque Terre, Iceland, Chicago, White Sands National Monument, and my hometown, St. Louis, Missouri (Go Blues!)

 Below are a few of the common questions posed to us about our exciting journey transitioning from traditional American lives to full time travelers.

 After each of us struggled to find joy in traditional American full-time jobs, we decided to call it quits and get out and explore the world.